 20 things to look forward to in 2020

-(CNN) -- Welcome to the 2020!
+Welcome to 2020!
 Other than being a numerically auspicious date that stands at the gateway of a fresh new decade, the year 2020 will probably be like any other year: Full of confusing and depressing events that will make you wish Earth had some sort of eject button.

 But, statistically speaking, there must be some good things, too.
 There may even be several good things!
 In fact, we've counted at least 20 good, interesting or otherwise noteworthy things that will happen in 2020.
 Mark them in your bullet journal and hold on tight, because this decade is going to be a wild ride.